 Drew Lovell is a ski guide and avalanche forecaster in the North Cascades, as well as the Alaskan Wrangell-St.Elias region.
 Educated as a geologist at the University of Montana, Drew has previous experience as a field biologist and currently works as a mountain guide in the non-winter season.
 For the Gulo team, at work in the formidable North Cascades winter environment, Drew offers expertise with local snowpack, weather, and terrain, and a willingness to fill a backpack with heavy loads, from carcasses to camera equipment.

 Project coordinator Claire (Cal) Waichler is a conservation educator, environmental scientist and artist from the North Cascades.
 Since graduating with a BA in Environmental Science from Colby College, Cal has taught conservation science and led field work in Chilean Patagonia and the American West for students ranging from elementary to college age.
-She now manages camera trap data and coordinates outreach projects for the Cascades Wolverine Project.
+She now manages camera trap data, plans outreach events, and coordinates other efforts of the Cascades Wolverine Project.
 Cal finds joy encountering wild flora and fauna throughout the North Cascades on her feet and skis.

 Anna Machowicz is co-founder and Education Director of Home Range Wildlife Research.
 Her background as a wildlife biologist includes work with numerous rare carnivore species including wolf, lynx, and the ever elusive wolverine.
 As the only member of the CWP team who would prefer to be on a snowmobile rather than skis, Anna assists with field equipment logistics and is currently working as a scientist on our observer reliability project.